 When Shiån Serei, author of The Bee Keeper’s Daughter, wanted to promote his first novel, he turned to an unlikely source for inspiration.
 The concept?
 T-shirts, specifically tourism-themed shirts based on places and characters in his romance novel.
 “I wanted something subtle and fun, rather than becoming yet another author beating his chest and saying, ‘Please read my book’,” said Serei.

 In chapter 22 of The Bee Keeper’s Daughter, we meet Natasha, referred to as a witch but in modern times she would have been a pharmacist.
 While her character is fictional, there are actual petroglyphs on Lake Onega, Russia, in the city called Besov Nas.
-The tea package in the photo is adorned with the images from actual glyphs in Besov and glyphs across the Siberian landscape further East.
+The tea package in the photo is adorned with the images from real Russian glyphs in Besov and across the Siberian landscape further East.

 Author: | Date Updated: 9:47 pm